Giancarlo Stanton Preview, Player Props: Yankees vs. Tigers

 Giancarlo Stanton At The Plate

-- Stanton has an RBI in 30 of 85 games this season, with multiple RBI in 16 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Stanton has had at least one RBI in 36.0% of his games this season (31 of 86), with more than one RBI 17 times (19.8%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.